 The online course that we use also starts to explore how massage can assist the body when things go wrong and our role (and limitations) as massage therapists in this task.

-Part Two is a reading pack which we send you a couple of weeks before the course starts.
-It’s nothing too onerous but is designed to give you a good understanding of the background of massage, its importance in healthcare throughout history, the major massage styles and how it is used today.
+Part Two is a reading pack which we send you at least two weeks before the course starts.
+This is nothing too onerous but is designed to give you a good understanding of the background of massage, its importance in healthcare throughout history, the major massage styles and how it is used today.

 Day one: At the start of this intensive hands on massage training we start with some practicalities so that you know you can massage in a safe and effective way.
 We look at contraindications for massage, practical clinic management and catering to the individual client need.
 Our practical massage work is around how to make an initial client assessment when someone first attends for massage, how to warm the muscles up and fascia release work.
 These techniques will be demonstrated and then under the watchful eye of your teacher, you pair up with another student to practice your own skills.
 On day one, as with every day on the course, you will both give and receive a massage.

 Day two: On day two of your massage training we will look at client record keeping and the massage environment and our practical work will focus on detailed hand massage and massage to the back of the body – upper body.
 Massaging the hands is a much neglected area in many massage practices yet it holds the key to releasing much upper body tension, for example if you are working on a client with tight shoulders or a sore upper back you will get much greater results by working their hands in detail and the tension will begin to melt away with this foundational work before you even work on their back in detail.
 This is one of the features that makes Fusion Massage stand out above many other massage styles and which will help you build your practice when you come to work in the massage industry.